canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-spark-monitoring.md

 ### Enable Log Forwarding to Loki

-Logs from each driver or executor can be enabled using two Spark configuration option.
+Logs from each driver or executor can be enabled using two Spark configuration options:
 The `spark.executorEnv.LOKI_URL` and `spark.kubernetes.driverEnv.LOKI_URL` are used to configure executor and driver, respectively, to forward their logs to a Loki server.